The IRS Has Released New Crypto Tax Guidance

 The IRS states, “You may choose which units of virtual currency are deemed to be sold, exchanged, or otherwise disposed of if you can specifically identify which unit or units of virtual currency are involved in the transaction and substantiate your basis in those units...” by, for example, using TokenTax for your crypto tax lot tracking.

-Units of cryptocurrency are able to be specifically identified if you have the date and time of acquisition, the cost basis / fair market value at this time, the date of sale / exchange, the date and time of sale, and the fair market of the crypto when sold.
+Units of cryptocurrency are able to be specifically identified if you have the date and time of acquisition, the cost basis/fair market value at this time, the date of sale/exchange, the date and time of sale, and the fair market of the crypto when sold.

 TokenTax automatically imports this information needed for specific identification when you import your transaction data.

-Transfers are NOT taxable events
+Transfers are not taxable events

-This means that you don’t need to worry about reconciling every deposit/withdrawal between wallets and exchanges, and that the number reported on 1099-Ks received from exchanges isn’t necessarily tied to your trading volume.
+This means that you don’t need to worry about reconciling every deposit/withdrawal between wallets and exchanges and that the number reported on 1099-Ks received from exchanges isn’t necessarily tied to your trading volume.

 Taxpayers must maintain records of their transactions

 The last answer of the FAQ clarifies that “The Internal Revenue Code and regulations require taxpayers to maintain records that are sufficient to establish the positions taken on tax returns.”
-Remember to always keep backups of your trading information!
-TokenTax keeps your transaction history, so you can keep an up to date running ledger on our platform.
+Remember always to keep backups of your trading information!
+TokenTax keeps your transaction history, so you can keep an up-to-date running ledger on our platform.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.